Should I Move To

 Verdict by lifestyle profile — same data, different priorities.

-Omaha, Nebraska has an overall UrbRank Score of 49/100 (grade D), ranked #515 nationally.
-The score is a weighted average across affordability, safety, climate, walkability, jobs, environment, and education.
+Omaha, Nebraska pulls a 49/100 overall on the UrbRank Score (grade D), currently ranked #530 nationally.
+The composite weights seven lifestyle dimensions: affordability, safety, climate, walkability, jobs, environment, and education.

-Omaha has a Walk Score of 31/100.
-Car-dependent for most errands, with pockets of walkability downtown.
+Walk Score: 31/100.
+Car-dependent for most errands, with small walkable pockets downtown or in older neighborhoods.

-Use UrbRank's comparison tool to put Omaha side-by-side with any other US city — housing costs, salaries, demographics, and quality of life metrics displayed together.
-The leaderboard pages also show how Omaha ranks for families, retirees, remote workers, and young professionals.
+Use UrbRank's comparison tool to put Omaha head-to-head against any other US city — housing, salaries, demographics, and quality-of-life metrics side by side.
+The leaderboard pages also show how Omaha stacks up for families, retirees, remote workers, and young professionals specifically.

 Every US city is scored 0-100 on seven dimensions using public data from the US Census Bureau, Bureau of Labor Statistics, FBI Crime Data Explorer, EPA Air Quality System, NOAA NCEI, and Walk Score.
 Each dimension is a percentile rank against every other city — so a score of 80 means the city is in the top 20% nationally on that dimension.